Skip to Content

 The Algarve coastline, Portugal

-One of the best tours to do is based out of Lagos.
-Hop on a boat and drive past the stunning cliffs, explore secluded beaches, and see some of the coastline's fantastic features.
+One of the best tours is based in Lagos.
+Hop on a boat, drive past the stunning cliffs, explore secluded beaches, and see some of the coastline's fantastic features.

 2. Surfing